DreamerDiWu/all_of_statistic/README.md

-# all_of_statistic
+# all of statistics
-"Computer Experiment" homework of textbook all of statistic, for references only.
+"Computer Experiment" homework of Wasserman's "All of Statistics", for references only.